iredmail/docs/en_US/howto/2-sign.dkim.signature.for.new.domain.md

 # amavisd-new genrsa /var/lib/dkim/new_domain.com.pem 1024
 ```

+!!! note

+    * on different Linux/BSD distributions, the command may be `amavisd`.
-> * if you're running CentOS, you may need to specify its config file on
+    * on RHEL/CentOS, you must specify the config file on command line like this:

->   command line.
-For example:
->
+    ```# amavisd -c /etc/amavisd/amavisd.conf genrsa /var/lib/dkim/new_domain.com.pem```

+    * Not all DNS vendors support 2048-bit key length as TXT type record, so iRedMail generates the key in 1024-bit.
+If you want to use 2048-bit instead, please specify the key length on command line:

-> `# amavisd -c /etc/amavisd/amavisd.conf genrsa /var/lib/dkim/new_domain.com.pem 1024`
+    ```# amavisd -c /etc/amavisd/amavisd.conf genrsa /var/lib/dkim/new_domain.com.pem 2048```

 * Find below setting in Amavisd config file `amavisd.conf`: